Visorbearer/bioacoustic-array-automation/README.md

-Within the Post-Processing folder, there are scripts to split the 4-channel audio recorded by the array into four separate audio files (North, East, West, and South), to merge the Nighthawk output of those files back together into a combined .csv file, to convert the combined file into a format Open Soundscape accepts, and to get relative coordinates for the microphones.
+Within the Post-Processing folder, there are scripts to split the 4-channel audio recorded by the array into four separate audio files (North, East, West, and South), to merge the Nighthawk output of those files back together into a combined .csv file, to convert the combined file into a format OpenSoundscape accepts, and to get relative coordinates for the microphones.
 This also includes the output file from the coordinate-generating script.